 2xLP presented in a gatefold jacket with download card.
-Pink vinyl available now.
+Pink vinyl available everywhere now & last black copies shipping only in Europe.
 CD version in 4 panel mini-lp style gatefold jacket.

 On No One Deserves Happiness, The Body’s Chip King and Lee Buford set out to make “the grossest pop album of all time.”
 The album themes of despair and isolation are delivered by the unlikely pairing of the Body’s signature heaviness and 80s dance tracks.
 The Body can emote pain like no other band, and their ability to move between the often strict confines of the metal world and the electronic music sphere is on full display throughout No One Deserves Happiness, an album that eludes categorization.
 More then any of their genre-defying peers, The Body does it without softening their disparate influences towards a middle ground, but instead through a beautiful combining of extremes.
 No One Deserves Happiness is an album that defies definition and expectations, standing utterly alone.